How to Clean a Room Air Conditioner

-Most people assume warm air from their A/C unit means it’s low on refrigerant.
+Most people assume warm air from their air conditioning unit means it’s low on refrigerant.
 That’s not always the cause.
 Many times, window and through-the-wall A/C units can’t blow cold air because the evaporator and condenser coils or cooling fins are clogged.
-Here are some air conditioning mistakes you can avoid if you have the appliance.
+Here are some air conditioning mistakes you can avoid.

 Project step-by-step (6)

 First, remove the plastic filter holder/trim panel.
 It usually snaps off.
 Then remove the unit from the window or slide it out of the wall.
 (Get help.
 It’s heavy.)